kdeldycke/awesome-engineering-team-management/README.md

 * `"You know your game fails when you read in the news about the feature you are supposed to have".` ([source](https://news.ycombinator.com/item?id=20220484))

-## Re-organizations

-* `If you have dealt with large, completely incompetent organisations and wondered how the hell they actually keep going - theres your answer.
-If built correctly it's genuinely difficult to mess things up.` ([source](https://news.ycombinator.com/item?id=20533922))
-* [An Alternative Approach to Re-Orgs At Your Company](https://caseyaccidental.com/alternative-approach-re-orgs/) - `Trying not to repeat re-org mistakes, we started working on a structure that would make the re-org act like a feedback-fueled progress driven by the teams instead of by people above them.`
-* `“People do get pissed off in clusters” is the best description of a team/company meltdown that I’ve ever seen.` ([source](https://news.ycombinator.com/item?id=19755001))

 ## Remote Work

 * [Managing Remote Teams - A Crash Course](http://klinger.io/post/180989912140/managing-remote-teams-a-crash-course)